 - Add mayonnaise, dijon mustard, and salt to yolks.
 Mash well with fork until smooth and creamy.
 Continue to add additional mayonnaise, if needed, to create a very creamy texture very similar to a buttercream frosting.

 - Fill egg whites with egg yolk mixture either by spooning it in or piping it in with a wide star tip.
 Sprinkle with paprika before serving.

-This post was originally created for The Recipe Critic where I’m a contributor and has been updated with more fun facts and tidbits for your reading pleasure.
+This post was originally created for The Recipe Critic where I was a contributor and has been updated with more fun facts and tidbits for your reading pleasure.